Mike Affleck: College career

 Affleck was redshirted in 2003 as a member of the Arizona State Sun Devils of Arizona State University.
 He transferred to play for the BYU Cougars of Brigham Young University in 2004.
 He played for the Dixie State Red Storm of Dixie State College in 2005.
 Affleck transferred to play for the Utah State Aggies of Utah State University from 2006 to 2007.

 Professional career

 Affleck played for the Utah Valley Thunder of the American Indoor Football Association in 2009.
 The Thunder finished with an 11–4 record and a berth in the playoffs.
 He led the AIFA in passing efficiency at 109.6.
-He was second in the league in passing yards with 3,037 and was third in touchdown passes with 48.
+He was second in the league in passing yards with 3,037 and third in touchdown passes with 48.
 Affleck also rushed for 15 touchdowns.

 Affleck signed with the Utah Blaze in January 2010.
-In four games for the Blaze, he completed 39-of-73 passes for 441 yards, seven touchdowns and three interceptions.
+In four games for the Blaze, he completed 39-of-73 passes for 441 yards, seven touchdowns, and three interceptions.
 He was released by the Blaze in June 2010.